 (3) Future chapters in our story

 After defeat comes the dreamland (see America enters the dreamland, March 2012).
-Now come the story tellers, with comforting tales.
-Do nothing, eventually technology will bring us to the promised land!
+Now the story tellers come, with comforting tales.
+Do nothing; eventually technology will bring us to the promised land!
 Do nothing, eventually the brutal rule of the 1% will force people to arise and bring down the temple!
-Do nothing, it’s hopeless, eventually the system will crash from inevitable economic or ecological disaster.
+Do nothing; it’s hopeless.
+Do nothing; eventually the system will crash from an inevitable economic or ecological disaster.

 Note the common element.
 We want stories that relieve us from the burden of responsibility, that eliminate pressure for us to do anything.
-That erase from our minds our duties as citizens.
-So long as we refuse to see, refuse to work for a better world, then the 1% will win.
+Stories that erase from our minds our duties as citizens.
+So long as we refuse to see and refuse to work for a better world, then the 1% will win.

 I have phrased this many different ways, but the first step must be to awaken the American people.
 For ideas about ways to do this see the 50 posts about Reforming America: steps to political change.
 At best this will be a long, slow journey.
 We have yet to take the first stop on this road.